-The delivery of RHE at Knebworth is monitored by the school's Wellbeing Lead alongside the Senior Leadership Team on an annual basis through: planning, work scrutinies, pupil voice, learning walks, etc. Governors may scrutinise and ratify teaching materials to check they are in accordance with the school's ethos.
+The delivery of PSHE at Knebworth is monitored by the school's Wellbeing Lead alongside the Senior Leadership Team on an annual basis through planning, pupil voice, learning walks, etc. Governors may scrutinise and ratify teaching materials to check they are in accordance with the school's ethos.

 Pupils' development in Wellbeing lessons is monitored by class teachers.

-Assessment of RHE will take many forms such as observations, pupils work, pupil tracking grids (a quick visual representation of where a child is in each Puzzle), and class discussions.
+Assessment of PSHE will take many forms such as observations, pupils' work, knowledge catchers, class discussions, and an end of unit quiz.
+Each term, pupils are assessed on their knowledge of the Golden Nuggets by the subject lead.

 Teachers will ensure children are making progress with their learning throughout their wellbeing experience.
-All work can be collated as part of the children's Wellbeing Journals.
+Individual work will be collated in each child's Wellbeing folder.